Ex Astris Scientia

 Q: What is the difference between "Trekkie" and "Trekker"?

 A: It would be better if there weren't one.
 In the early 70s "Trekkies" became a commonly known name for Star Trek fans.
-But when spoken out by detractors of the show, it gained a humiliating undertone, also because of the similarity of "Trekkie" with "junkie" or "groupie".
-When someone, who does not know Star Trek, talks about the fans, "Trekkie" very often implicitly stands for the "Comic Book Guy" type - overweight men who are also computer nerds and have lost their grasp of reality.
-Therefore fans that don't like to be called "Trekkies" any more refer to themselves as "Trekkers".
+But it later earned a degrading undertone, also because of the similarity of "Trekkie" with "junkie" or "groupie".
+Whenever someone who does not like Star Trek talks about the fans, "trekkie" (especially when written with a small "t") stands for the "Comic Book Guy" type - overweight men who are also computer nerds and have lost their grasp of reality.
+Therefore fans that don't like to be "Trekkies" any more refer to themselves as "Trekkers".
 But I don't mind if you call yourself or me a "Trekkie".

 Q: Where can I download full episodes?